blugnu/test/README.md

 | `HaveContextValue(K,V)` | `context.Context` | Tests that the context contains the expected key and value |
 <!-- markdownlint-enable -->

-Matchers are used by calling the `To()` or `ToNot()` methods on an expectation, passing the matcher as an argument plus any options to configure the behaviour of the expectation or the matcher.
+Matchers are used by passing the matcher to one of th expectation matching methods together with options to control the behaviour of the expectation or the matcher itself.

-The matcher is usually constructed by a factory function accepting any arguments required by the matcher.
-Any options supported by the matcher are passed via the `To()` or `ToNot()` methods, rather than the factory:
+A matcher is typically constructed by a factory function accepting any arguments required by the matcher.
+It is worth repeating that _options_ supported by the matcher are passed as arguments to the matching method, _not_ the matcher factory:

 ```go
   // the opt.OnFailure option replaces the default error report